heyimaaditya/2048_game/README.md

     *   **Correct Logic:** The implementation of `slideAndMergeLine` follows the standard 2048 merging rules more accurately than the initial reference code.
     *   **Safe Tile Addition:** `addRandomTileToBoard` checks for empty cells before attempting to place a tile.

-## Acknowledgements

-*   Original game concept by Gabriele Cirulli.
-*   Code structure and initial ideas inspired by the provided reference code.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file (if you add one) for details.